zihao-ai/BoT/README.md

 </div>

-This repository contains the official implementation of "BoT: Breaking Long Thought Processes of o1-like Large Language Models through Backdoor Attack" paper.
+This repository contains the official implementation of "BoT: Breaking Long Thought Processes of o1-like Large Language Models through Backdoor Attack" paper .

 - [Introduction](#-introduction)